Keyboard shortcuts

 Setup

-Add babar and a Tokio runtime to your Cargo.toml, then drop the following into src/main.rs.
+Add babar and Tokio to your Cargo.toml, then put this in src/main.rs.

 use babar::{Config, Session};